Frequently Asked Questions

 Q. How do I find my nearest Kawasaki Dealership?

 In order to find your nearest authorised Kawasaki dealership, simply CLICK HERE then enter your postcode.
-This will advise you of all the local dealers & their address’s and contact details closest to your location.
+This will advise you of all the local dealers & their address’s and contact details closest to the postcode information you provided.

-Q. How do I find out the price of any Kawasaki Model?
+Q. How do I find out the price of any Kawasaki Model or Product?

-You can find out the price of any Kawasaki Model by contacting your local Kawasaki Dealer.
+You can find out the price of any Kawasaki Model or Product by contacting your local Kawasaki Dealer.

 Q. Can I purchase genuine Kawasaki parts direct from Kawasaki Motors?